Families Aren't Choosing a Major for Their Kids, but How Can They Help?

 Explore Strengths, Weaknesses, Passions, and Interests

-Try talking with your child about his or her interests to show how a college major could be useful toward a particular future career.
+Try talking with your student about his or her interests to show how a college major could be useful toward a particular future career.
 As an exercise, you might use a visual SWOT analysis, a four-part grid many companies use to make decisions.
 Students can list their strengths, weaknesses, opportunities, and threats (obstacles) to see where they align on paper.
-Or, have your child list personal strengths alongside a list of favorite activities.
+Or, have them list personal strengths alongside a list of favorite activities.
 Determine connections between the two and match them with an industry or career title.

 An online quiz and analysis may also spark career ideas based on strengths and interests.